 The type of training you decide to do depends to a large extent on your goals.

-If you’re looking to improve your speed and agility, plyometrics are obviously the answer.
+If you’re looking to improve your speed and agility, plyometrics is obviously the answer.

 If you’re a complete workout newbie and you want to build muscle and increase your endurance, bodyweight workouts can be a great beginning.

-The reason being that to continue to improve and strengthen your muscles you need to progressively increase the resistance.
+The reason is that to continue to improve and strengthen your muscles you need to progressively increase the resistance.

 There are two variables in strength training – weight and repetitions/intensity.